Dropout as a Regularizer of Interaction Effects: Experiments

-As described above, Dropout does not simply add unbiased noise to the gradient updates; instead, Dropout exerts an unceasing force throughout the optimization process.
-This means that Dropout changes the steady-state optima of the model.
-To see this, we examine a set of neural networks trained to convergence with varying levels of Dropout.
 In this experiment, we use a simulation setting in which there is no signal (so any estimated effects are spurious).
 This gives us a testbench to easily see the regularization strength of different levels of Dropout.
-Specially, we generate 1500 samples of 25 input features where $X_i \sim Unif(-1, 1)$ and $Y \sim N(0, 1)$.
-We optimize neural networks with 3 hidden layers and ReLU nonlinearities and measure effect sizes as described in Sec.~\ref{sec:intx_nn:measuring}.
-In Fig.~\ref{fig:converged_32}, we see the results for neural networks with 32 units in each hidden layer.
-For this small network, both Activation and Input Dropout have strong regularizing effects on a neural net.
+Specially, we generate 1500 samples of 25 input features where $X_i \sim \text{Unif}(-1, 1)$ and $Y \sim N(0, 1)$.
+We optimize NNs with 3 hidden layers and ReLU nonlinearities and measure effect sizes as described in Sec.~\ref{sec:intx_nn:measuring}.
+In Fig.~\ref{fig:converged_32}, we see the results for NNs with 32 units in each hidden layer.
+For this small network, both Activation and Input Dropout have strong regularizing effects on a NN.
 Not only do they reduce the overall estimated effect size, both Activation and Input Dropout preferentially target higher-order interactions (e.g., the proportion of variance explained by low-order interactions monotonically increases as the Dropout Rate is increased for Figs.~\ref{fig:converged_32:norm_activation},\ref{fig:converged_32:norm_input}, and \ref{fig:converged_32:norm_both}.
-In Fig.~\ref{fig:converged_128}, we see results from the same experiment on neural networks with 128 units in each hidden layer.
-For these larger networks, Activation Dropout has a minimal effect on regularizing away interaction effects (e.g., the proportion of variance explained by low-order interactions does not change significantly until a Dropout rate of 0.5 is reached in Fig.~\ref{fig:converged_128:norm_activation}).
-However, as our analysis predicts, Input Dropout is just as strong for this larger network as it was for the smaller network (Fig.~\ref{fig:converged_128:norm_input}).
+In Fig.~\ref{fig:converged_128}, we see results from the same experiment on NNs with 128 units in each hidden layer; as our analysis predicts, Input Dropout is just as strong for this network (Fig.~\ref{fig:converged_128:norm_input}).